pandosme/flows-1/tensorflow_object_detection/README.md

 - node-red-contrib-tfjs-coco-ssd

 Before deploying the flow you need to set the camera credentials in the Axis Camera node.
 Double click the yellow node and set your camera credentials.
-You also need to st the camera address and possibly adjust the resolution.
+You also need to set the camera address and possibly adjust the resolution.

 ## Dashboard
 ![Dashboard](pictures/dashboard.PNG)